sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 This project compares Polynomial, Random Forest and Neural Network models using Mean Squared Error, Root Mean Squared Error and R².

 The primary aim of this project is to evaluate how effectively AI regression models can predict vegetation greenness from Sentinel-2 multispectral imagery.
-We then aim is to test whether the best-performing model can be applied successfully to an independent landscape.
+The secondary aim is to test whether the best-performing model can be applied successfully to an independent landscape.
 The use of predicted/observed scatter plots and feature importance analysis helps show how accurately the models can predict NDVI and which Sentinel-2 bands are most important for the process.

 The diagram below which illustrates the AI Regression models used in this project: